itsarvindhere/Sliding-Window/002. First Negative Number in Every Window of Size K/Notes.md

 Since we are sliding the window to right, that means the first element of previous window will be discarded.
 In simple words, since next window is [2,3] It means -8 will be discarded from this window and so, we have to discard it from our negative list too.

-So, before incrementing i, we can check if the element at i index is the first element of negative list.
-If yes, then slice the array so that -8 is removed.
+So, before incrementing i, we can check if the element at i index is negative or not.
+If yes, then slice the array so that first element of neative list is removed.

 And this same process repeats till be reach the end of array.